Mauricio Dubon Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in the league.
+- The Rays' 2.72 team ERA ranks first across all MLB pitching staffs.

-- The Rays have a 2.71 team ERA that leads all MLB pitching staffs.
+- Rays pitchers combine to surrender the fewest home runs in baseball (14 total, 0.6 per game).

-- Rays pitchers combine to give up the first-fewest home runs in baseball (12 total, 0.5 per game).
+- Rasmussen (3-1 with a 2.01 ERA and 26 strikeouts in 22 1/3 innings pitched) makes the start for the Rays, his fifth of the season.

-- Bradley (2-0) takes the mound for the Rays to make his third start of the season.
+- The right-hander last pitched on Wednesday against the Cincinnati Reds, when he threw five scoreless innings while giving up three hits.

-- In his last appearance on Tuesday, the right-hander threw 5 1/3 scoreless innings against the Cincinnati Reds while surrendering three hits.
+- The 27-year-old has a 2.01 ERA and 10.5 strikeouts per nine innings in four games this season, while giving up a batting average of .182 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.